Hevsy/CS50-Final-project/README.md

 ### Prerequisites

+For running the application in the Development environment, SQLite must be installed on the target system and `.env` file must be configured for the Development environment (see the example file `etc/.env.example` for details). sqlite3 is a standard Python library, so usually the first requirement in this section is satisfied by default.

+*OR*

-Before installing and running the Travel Companion application, you will need to have a MySQL server up and running on your system or on some other machine in your network, that can be accessed by the application.
+For running the application in the Test or Production environments, before installing and running the Travel Companion application you will need to have a MySQL server up and running on your system or on some other location in your network, that can be accessed by the application.
+Refer to MySQL documentation for installation instructions.
 Ensure that you have the correct credentials for the MySQL server, including the hostname, username, and password, as you will need to add them to the `.env` file when configuring the Travel Companion application.

-*OR*

-For running the application in Development environment, SQLite must be installed on target system and `.env` file must be configured for Development environment (see the example file `etc/.env.example` for details). sqlite3 is a standard pyhton library, so usually first requirement in this section is satisfied by default.

 ### Installation